-The radish with its crispiness and the peppery taste makes a perfect finger food and adds a tasty crunch.
+The radish with its crispiness and the peppery taste makes perfect finger food and add a tasty crunch.
 Raw radishes are great in salads.
 Also, they make tasty pickles and even are tasty in a stir-fry or soup.
 Juicy radishes can be long or round and colorfully red, black, white, purple, or black.
 And they are a superfood packed with health benefits.

 8 Radish Health Benefits